bforrest/bforrest/README.md

 ### Hi there 👋

 My name is Barry and I am an agile-ist, web developer, technology generalist, and Scrum Master.
 I love mentoring others, helping to make work-life better for teams, leaving things in a better state than I found them.
 I have co-presented talks, with [Allison Pollard](http://www.allisonpollard.com/), at Agile 2018, Agile 2019, and regional agile gatherings.
-Barry is also an award-winning home brewer and an avid amateur photographer.
+I am also an award-winning home brewer and an avid amateur photographer.

 Want to know more about me?
 [Check out my blog.](https://bforrest.com/)